 CIDI and YMI released an update to the disparity report in October of 2021.
 Over the intervening five years, there was an increased awareness and a generally accepted understanding, especially among NYC social policy makers, that implicit bias in individuals and structural barriers in institutions create and sustain racial disparities.
 The COVID-19 pandemic helped solidify this emerging consensus in NYC.
 As such, the 2021 Disparity Report Update serves as a timely update to the first report and includes a summary of New York City policy initiatives aimed at addressing racial disparities.

-Indicators were strategically selected in the domains of Education, Economic Security and Mobility, Health and Wellbeing, and Personal and Community Safety.
-CIDI used a standard method for comparing the data across groups and time, and measuring the racial disparities.
-This method involves calculating the rate of an event for young men and women of color compared with White young men and women, respectively.
+Indicators were strategically selected in the domains of Education, Economic Security, Health and Wellbeing, and Youth Justice.
+CIDI used a standard method for comparing the data across groups and time and measuring the racial disparities.
+This method involved calculating the rate of an event for young men and women of color compared with White young men and women, respectively.
 Indicators consist of two parts: